javadbat/jb-date-input/README.md

 //when default property are defined best time for impl your config like min and max date document.querySelector('jb-date-input').addEventListener('init',this.onCalendarElementInitiated);

-//when calendar init all property and function and dom created and bind successully document.querySelector('jb-date-input').addEventListener('load',this.onCalendarElementLoaded);
+//when calendar init all property and function and dom created and bind successfully document.querySelector('jb-date-input').addEventListener('load',this.onCalendarElementLoaded);
 document.querySelector('jb-date-input').addEventListener('change',(e)=>{
     //value in string